-Even before the switch to remote working due to the Coronavirus pandemic, Ransomware was a significant cyber-hazard.
-However, in recent weeks the problem has only gotten worse, with ransomware attacks proliferating both in number and severity.
+Even before the rise in remote working, Ransomware was a significant cyber-hazard.
+However, the problem continues to get worse, with ransomware attacks proliferating both in number and severity.
+Indeed, we are aware of a growth spike in this particularly nasty type of attack amongst SMEs locally.

 Like other forms of cyber-crime, Ransomware poses a more dangerous threat to businesses which aren’t sufficiently equipped with the awareness, know-how and tools to defend themselves.
 That is why in today’s blog we are happy to tell you more about ransomware and give some advice on how your business can avoid its harmful effects.